 Airport toilets are a hit and miss affair.
 To avoid them use the toilet on the plane.
 If you decide to have a toilet break after you land with an international flight, that delay will cause you to be at the back of the passport control queue – not a good thing.
 Best to take a toilet break about an hour before landing, because if you try to do so closer to landing there will be longer toilet queues or the toilets will be closed for use.

 Transit times between Flights

 Some airports are massive and sprawling buildings and even a layover of 90 minutes will not be enough to get you between flights on time.
 I always allow at least 2 hours between flights on international routes, and even longer if I have to pass through immigration and collect my luggage to board a domestic flight – I would recommend 4 hours.
 If you do have a tight connection time between flights ask for a seat near the front of the plane.

-A most reasonable layover time is that of 3-4 hours – it gives you time to actually wander around to see what is on offer.
-Remember to not get lost in the duty free shopping or restaurants.
+The most reasonable layover time is that of 3-4 hours – it gives you time to wander around to see what is on offer.
+Remember to not get lost in the duty-free shopping or restaurants.
 It is incredible how many flights I’ve been on when luggage is offloaded because passengers never boarded the plane on time.
 Best to stay in the region of your gate and set an alarm on your phone or watch for around 60 minutes before your flight, and when it goes off, time to head to the gate.